will-lol/personalWebsiteAwesome/blog/itunes-xml.md

 })
 ```

 My grammar certainly isn't perfect.
-This is my first try!
+This is my first time writing one!

 Each 'rule' in 'rules' defines a construct that exists in the file.
 Rules prefixed with '\_' will not appear in the final syntax tree.
 You usually use these for wrappers like `_expression` or in `_boolean`, where I didn't want a `_boolean` construct surrounding the actual value of `true` or `false`.
 An [example iTunes.XML](https://github.com/will-lol/ComputerScienceIA/blob/main/tests/test.xml) is available.